 This is the first point of contact for veterans seeking support.

 The Veterans Gateway put veterans and their families in touch with the organisations best placed to help with the information, advice and support they need.
 This includes healthcare, housing, employment, finances and personal relationships.

-The transition to civvy street is not always easy.
+The transition to civilian life is not always easy.
 Most of those leaving the armed forces make the move smoothly, but for those who struggle, the Royal British Legion is there to offer support.

 For more information visit the Royal British Legion or call 0808 802 8080.

 Members of the armed forces, veterans, and their families can get help and advice on life in Enfield via services and information on our website.
 Further information is also available at: